Marijuana Testing: An Employers Guide

 • Construction

 Different industries may answer this question differently.
 Those who run a manufacturing company may approach the situation much differently than a company whose employees work in cubicles all day.
 Additionally, some sectors have employees who must abide by federal regulations that mandate marijuana testing.
 Workers such as those in the Department of Transportation must be screened for drug and alcohol use.
-Even in the case that a DOT or Federal Worker is eligible for medical marijuana in their state, it is NOT considered a medical exemption for their position.
+Even if a DOT or Federal Worker is eligible for medical marijuana in their state, it is NOT considered a medical exemption for their position.

-What does NMS recommend
+What Does NMS Recommend?

 • Create a comprehensive drug policy that is enforced unilaterally across your company.